Butt Sniffing. It’s gross to most humans, but it’s very important to our canine comrades.

-Our dogs are just as sensitive to these pheromones, and they decipher them using a very cool method!
-Like many reptiles and other mammals, dogs have a “scent collector “in the roof of their mouth that’s called a Jacobson’s Organ, or a vomeronasal organ.
+Our dogs and cats (and even hedgehogs!) are just as sensitive to these pheromones, and they decipher them using a very cool method!
+Like many reptiles and other mammals, these animals have a “scent collector “in the roof of their mouth that’s called a Jacobson’s Organ, or a vomeronasal organ.
 (Which, by the way, is absolutely one of the coolest tools in the animal kingdom.)
 This organ is used by many species to send chemical scents directly to the brain.

 The Jacobson’s organ is useful in the process of communicating chemical messages between members of the same species.
 The organ helps snakes hunt and track their prey.
 Much evidence suggests that this organ may also be involved in the detection of chemical signals related to aggression and territoriality in some species.

 Fun Fact: Elephants touch the tips of their trunks to the Jacobson’s Organ (inside the roof of their mouth) to engage their chemosensory perception of things in their environment.
 Lions use it for sensing sex hormones.

 This same organ recognizes chemicals as they enter a dog’s nose, via circular sniffs through each nostril.
 This organ then interprets the pheromones collected.
 It’s sensitive enough to not confuse fecal matter scent with pheromones.